vmware-archive/lightwave/README.md

 #### Set up the hostname for the instance

 This is step is required for every lightwave node.
-Edit the /etc/hosts file to look like given below:
+Edit the /etc/hosts file to look like given content below:
 *NOTE* You should replace the variables with appropriate values as they may not be set by default on a fresh PhotonOS install.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~